-Hawaii is one of the many US states that has been blessed with more than its fair share of natural beauty.
+Updated 11.04.2019: Hawaii is one of the many US states that has been blessed with more than its fair share of natural beauty.
 From an expansive coastline to colorful flora and breath-taking landscape, it’s no wonder that this tropical paradise is a popular destination for travelers.

 If you’re visiting Maui from North America, use the time change to your advantage and plan a trip to the summit on your first day.
 For better or for worse, jet lag will have you awake bright and early—best to make the most of it!

-We began our day at 3:00am with muffins and thermoses of hot chocolate in our Lahaina guest house before heading out in the dark and making our way to the park gates.
+We began our day at 3:00am with muffins and thermoses of hot chocolate in our Lahaina guest house (here are more places to stay on Maui) before heading out in the dark and making our way to the park gates.
 Your drive will be a quiet one in these early hours but just before the park you’ll see a number of roadside stands offering hot coffee and basic breakfast fare.

 You’ll want to wear layers and plenty of them.
 Heck, bring along your beach towel and wear it as a cape!
 We found ourselves in a snug position against the fence and behind the visitors’ center—it blocked the wind a little bit and also blocked us from the jostling of the many other travelers all eager to share in the sunrise.

-We also couldn’t help but be enamoured with the nene, the state bird of Hawaii.
+We also couldn’t help but be enamored with the nene, the state bird of Hawaii.
 Nenes are greatly endangered birds that unfortunately don’t do much to help their own cause.
 These curious creatures all too frequently hang out on the side of the road and it’s every visitor’s responsibility to be on the lookout.